octoblu/nanocyte-component-creators-guide/CreatorGuide.md

 }
 ```

-`"sendWhitelist"`: This will be used if you need to send messages to a specific device.
+`"sendWhitelist"`|`Array`: This will be used if you need to send messages to a specific device.
 For example, our 'delay' component uses our interval service, which is a device with a UUID.
 ```
 "example": {
   "sendWhitelist": [super-awesome-uuid, another-awesome-uuid],